 Or, is supper your most hectic time?
 Set a time earlier in the day to make parts of the meal ahead of time.
 A salad (with dressing on the side) or dessert can be made while drinking your morning coffee.
 Invest in a cookbook that has uncomplicated, fast recipes.
 (One of my favorites is Jamie Oliver's Meals In Minutes)

 2. Sell the idea of teamwork to your children.
 Be enthusiastic and positive when you approach them with the list of ideas on how they can help the house become more relaxed.
 Give them a sense of empowerment (and therefore pride) by allowing them to choose the tasks they will be responsible for completing.
 Let them know that their hard work will bring them rewards because you will have more free time to do fun things with them.
-Study Says Working Full-Time Benefits Moms
+7 Reasons Working Moms Are WAY Happier, Says Study

 More love advice from YourTango: